imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-v7-detectors.md

 To compute it we first determine the convex hull of the object.
 Intuitively, this is the contour we would get if we would wrap a rubber band around the object.
 It would stretch around the object contour, and would not extend inside the cavities of the object.
-The area of this convex object is therefore alwats larger than the area of the initial objet.
+The area of this convex object is therefore always larger than the area of the initial objet.
 Then the solidity is computed as:

 $$